In compliance with Vermont state law Middlebury provides a comprehensive workers’ compensation insurance program.

 While an employee is out of work due to a covered work related injury/illness, Middlebury will continue his/her health benefits during the period of time at the same level and same conditions as if s/he had continued to work.
 The employee continues to accrue seniority.
 CTO will accrue for any portion of the leave designated as time away from work under the Family and Medical Leave Act (FMLA).

 Under current policy, all employees pay a portion of the cost of health insurance.
 While an employee is out for an approved work injury, the employee will need to use enough CTO/SLR to continue to make payroll reductions/deductions to collect the employee’s share of the premium.
-If the employee has exhausted the CTO/SLR, s/he must continue to make the payment, either in person or by mail.
-The payment must be received in the Human Resources Office by the first day of each month.
+If the employee has exhausted the CTO/SLR, s/he must reach out to GMHEC Benefits email@example.com or 443-5485 to make arrangements to continue to make the payments.

 If the employee contributes to a life insurance, disability, or retirement plan, Middlebury will continue making payroll deductions/reductions while the employee is on paid leave.
 While the employee is on unpaid leave, the employee must continue to make those payments.
 If the employee does not continue these payments, Middlebury will recover the payments at the end of the leave period, in a manner consistent with the law.